Off-the-grid

+Why live Off the Grid?

+Off-the-grid living typically is the result of cost or sometimes it's not even a choice.
+Cost is major factor leading people to go Off-the-Grid for several reasons ranging from not wanting to "make the rich richer" as one Canadian couple put it, to it simply being too expensive to bring the grid to their homes as is the case for the residents living south of the Haines Junction in the Yukon.
+Contrary to popular belief sustainability wasn't a main reason for people living an off the grid style life In a survey on a community of Off the Grid families living outside of Cedar city Utah it was found that "Most of our participants noted conservation as a byproduct of, rather than a reason for, their off-grid living.
+Conservation was a primary reason stated for choosing off-grid living only for a minority of our participants."
+There is also an unfortunate reality that many face a force off the grid lifestyle "Without power there is no economic development; without access to power there is no democracy."
+In reality there are many factors at play when making the choice to switch to an off the grid lifestyle and the choice is often far more complex than what may seem.

 Energy

-Energy for electrical power and heating can be generated on-site with renewable energy sources such as solar (particularly with photovoltaics), wind, or micro hydro.
+Energy for electrical power and heating can be derived from burning hydrocarbons (e.g., diesel generators, propane heating), or generated on-site with renewable energy sources such as solar (particularly with photovoltaics), wind, or micro hydro.
 Additional forms of energy include biomass, commonly in the form of wood, waste, and alcohol fuels and geothermal energy, which uses differences in the underground temperature to regular indoor air environments in buildings.
-It is possible to simply eliminate electric power such as in Old Order Amish and Old Order Mennonite communities.
+It is possible to simply eliminate energy shortage (e.g., via solar and wind tech such as in Old Order Amish - while used and sanctioned, not all agree) and Old Order Mennonite communities, and many Amish people still use steam engines.

 Electrical power

 Grid-connected buildings receive electricity from power plants, which mainly use natural resources such as coal and natural gas as energy to convert into electrical power.
-2017’s breakdown of world energy sources shows that the globe, mainly dependent on grid power, uses a majority of non-renewables, while popular renewables such as solar PV and wind power are a small portion.
+2017's breakdown of world energy sources shows that the globe, mainly dependent on grid power, uses a majority of non-renewables, while popular renewables such as solar PV and wind power are a small portion.
 When off the grid, such as in Africa where 55% people of do not have access to electricity, buildings and homes must take advantage of the renewable energy sources around them, because it is the most abundant and allows for self-sufficiency.